San Francisco Belt Railroad

+The Belt tracks were utilized for the San Francisco Historic Trolley Festival in 1987, with electric streetcars being operated along the line via hauled diesel generators.
+While this demonstration lasted only a month, it prompted interest in utilizing the disused right of way for local transit purposes.
+The San Francisco Municipal Railway would go on to surface their portion of the Market Street subway south of Market Street along The Embarcadero, with service beginning in 1998.
+Simultaneously, the newly permanent F Market historic streetcar line was extended north along the former Belt Railroad right of way to Fisherman's Wharf in 2000.

 The line was largely paved over to form the current Embarcadero, with rails set in the median for streetcar and light rail services.
 San Francisco Municipal Railway's E Embarcadero line now traverses the route between the Caltrain (former Southern Pacific) station and Fisherman's Wharf, with other lines covering portions of the route.
-The former roundhouse has been converted to commercial business but exists in a recognizable form on the Sansome St, Lombard St, The Embarcadero, and Chestnut St block.
+The former roundhouse has been converted to commercial business but exists in a recognizable form on the Sansome Street, Lombard Street, The Embarcadero, and Chestnut Street block.